It is designed to work in small-team environments and scale across enterprises. This document explains Ditto security options for available receivers.

-When using the AirPlay protocol with Reflector, a software AirPlay/Cast receiver for Mac and Windows, on-screen codes and static passwords are available.
+Reflector is a software receiver that can be used as a Ditto receiver.
+Security options are available when using the AirPlay protocol with Reflector.
+On-screen codes and static passwords are available.
 These options work identically to the options available with Apple TV.
 Reflector also offers other in-room security options that prevent users from immediately connecting and displaying their screen.
-These options, along with the above AirPlay security options, can be found in the Reflector preferences menu under Connection.
+These options, along with the above AirPlay security options, can be found in the Reflector preferences menu under "Connection."

 This option will allow a user to connect, but his or her screen will be hidden immediately.
 No primary indication is made that a user has connected.
 To begin displaying the screen, the device must be selected from the Reflector menu.